kunal9211pandey/Project-ftr/README.md

 -Storage Accounts

- we are creating Storage Account , where we are store our all the website realted data like Image , css file javaScript File.
+ we are creating Storage Account , where we are store our all the website realted data like Image , css file , javaScript File and Html file.

  Example:-